HOME

 LITHUANIA, 1999, Scott 621

 This stamp marks the 4th centenary of the translation from Polish into Lithuanian and the publication of the Postilla Catolika, a collection of sermons written by Fr.
-Jakob Wujek, SJ (1540-1597), rector of the Jesuit College at Vilnius.
+Jakob Wujek, SJ (1540-1597), rector of the Jesuit college at Vilnius.
 The issue is more interested in the translator rather than the original author; the import of the book is greater national pride in the Lithuanian language.
-A rather extensive website on the anniversary scarcely mentions Wujek's name.

 Father Bartol Kašic, SJ